Thanks for visiting.

 We’re a mostly retired couple who have wonderful children and grandchildren living busy lives around the U.S., while we make our home in the Sacramento Valley of Northern California.
 The space where we grow our veggies, fruit, shade trees, flowers, bushes, and herbs is along one side and the back of our house–about 1500 square feet of garden in total, give or take a couple hundred, in a rough L shape.
 Our small property is surrounded closely by houses on three sides.
 From the street in our suburban-style neighborhood, our house looks more or less like everyone else’s.

-But in the space where we have our garden, I’ve removed all the grass that was there when we moved in some years ago, and the portion of ground that is not planted with fruit trees, veggies, flowering bushes, and herbs is covered in bark mulch, fallen leaves, and a variety of small plants either native or attuned to our semi-arid climate.
+But in the space where we have our garden, I’ve removed all the grass that was there when we moved in some years ago, and the portion of ground that is not planted with fruit trees, flowers, veggies, flowering bushes, and herbs is covered in bark mulch, fallen leaves, and a variety of small plants either native or attuned to our Mediterranean climate.
 The stories you will read and the inhabitants you will see in these entries pretty much all live in this small space, or visit from time to time.
 You’ll get more details about the bits and pieces of our space in the pictures and stories.